 For more of a guided walking experience, Gettysburg National Military Park offers free Park Ranger-led battlefield walks throughout the year that help to tell the many stories of the Battle of Gettysburg.

-You won’t regret taking an extensive bicycle tour with a Licensed Battlefield Guide!
+But, you won’t regret taking an extensive bicycle tour with a Licensed Battlefield Guide!
 However, be aware that some tours take on some mileage and are not particularly recommended for families with children under 13.

 Make certain to make reservations because spots are limited.
 You’ll follow much of the same path as the auto tour but, you’re Battlefield Guide will give you up close and personal information that you won’t get on the self-guided auto tour.

 You can provide your own bicycle or rent one.
 If you need to rent, GettysBike Tours offers non-electric adult bikes, kiddie bikes, tag-a-longs, tandems and bike trailers too.
 You can even take your dog or cat along also in their dog trailers (free if you rent a bicycle!).